mejackreed/jack-reed.com/_posts/2015-06-29-visualizing-10-million-geonames-with-leaflet-solr-heatmap-facets.md

 ## Heatmap requests and returns

 For this blogpost, I only dealt with the Solr Heatmap Facet return using the 2D array of hit counts.
 The basic idea of the feature is that I can request a bounding area, and get return hit counts for items within that area.
-The bounding area parameter used

 ### An example request